MicrosoftDocs/VBA-Docs/api/Excel.PivotField.ServerBased.md

 - The cache is shared by two or more PivotTable reports.

-- The field is a data type that cannot be server based (a memo field or an OLE object).
+- The field is a data type that cannot be server-based (a memo field or an OLE object).

 ## Example

 This example lists all the server-based page fields.

 ```vb
 For Each fld in ActiveSheet.PivotTables(1).PageFields